An important source for family planning and health services, but what do we know about the clients they serve?

 Photo: Elmvh/GFDL via Wikimedia Commons

 The Sustainable Development Goals will be difficult to achieve without vigorous participation from the private sector.
-In fact, private drug shops and pharmacies are a widely- used source for health information, products, and services, including family planning (FP), especially in sub-Saharan Africa.1 Throughout Africa, however, the burgeoning private sector is generally fragmented with little coordination and negligible regulatory oversight.
-This hinders the ability of governments to undertake quality assurance for services and products that are delivered through private channels.
+In fact, private drug shops and pharmacies are a widely-used source for health information, products, and services, including family planning (FP), especially in sub-Saharan Africa.1 Throughout Africa, however, the private sector is generally fragmented with little coordination, and regulatory oversight is not well understood and considered weak.2,3 These issues can hinder the ability of governments to ensure quality assurance for services and products that are delivered through private channels.
 In some contexts, these challenges are exacerbated by inherent tension between government and the private sector, with few incentives to promote quality of care.
 At the same time, a better understanding of supply-and-demand-side factors that prompt clients to use the private sector can shape policies, incentives, and public-private dialogue to involve the private sector in the overall health system.

-Numerous studies have examined the feasibility and operational aspects (quality, access, use, and cost) of providing priority health interventions through drug shops and pharmacies.
-Others have analyzed contraceptive-use patterns, market trends, and the role of the private sector in improving equity in access.2,3,4 Yet a critical knowledge gap about characteristics of “end users” who obtain their contraceptives from drug shops and pharmacies remains.
+Numerous studies have examined the feasibility and operational aspects (quality, access, use, and cost) of providing priority health interventions through drug shops and pharmacies.3–6 Others have analyzed contraceptive use patterns, market trends, and the role of the private sector in improving equity in access.7–9 Yet some gaps in knowledge about characteristics of clients who obtain their contraceptives from drug shops and pharmacies remains.
 Some key questions are: What do we know about this market segment?
 What patterns emerge from comparisons within and across countries?
 What differences do we see between countries with relatively high FP use compared with those with low FP use?
-While not all of these questions can be answered here, a deeper understanding of these users can inform market-shaping policies and strategies aimed at working with the private sector to meet FP and other health needs.
+While not all of these questions can be answered here, a deeper understanding of these clients can inform market-shaping policies and strategies aimed at working with the private sector to meet FP and other health needs.

 The private provider landscape is diverse